1. Software Toolchain Setup

 Re-Packaging the IP Core

-For every change that is made right to the hardware (excluding configuration made via the customization GUI!) the NEORV32 IP module needs to be re-packaged by re-executing the packing script (neorv32_vivado_ip.tcl).
+For every change that is made to the hardware RTL code (excluding configuration made via the customization GUI) the NEORV32 IP module needs to be re-packaged by re-executing the packing script (neorv32_vivado_ip.tcl).

-This also applies if an executable installed right into the IMEM (see section Installing an Executable Directly Into Memory) shall be updated.
-It is not not possible to replace the IMEM image (neorv32_application_image.vhd) file in the packaged_ip folder.
+This also applies if an executable installed right into the IMEM shall be updated.
+It is not possible to replace the IMEM image (neorv32_application_image.vhd) file in the packaged_ip folder.
 For the Vivado design suite, the new program to be executed must be compiled and installed using the install makefile target.
 Next, the neorv32_vivado_ip.tcl script has to be executed again.
 Finally, Vivado will prompt to upgrade the NEORV32 IP.

 When using AMD Vivado (ISIM for simulation) make sure to TURN OFF "incremental compilation" (Project SettingSimulationAdvanced → _Enable incremental compilation).
 This will slow down simulation relaunch but will ensure that all application images (*_image.vhd) are reanalyzed when recompiling the NEORV32 application or bootloader.